French's

-French's is an American brand of prepared mustard, condiments, fried onions, and other food items that was created by Robert Timothy French.
-French's "Cream Salad Brand" mustard debuted to the world at the 1904 St. Louis World's Fair.
+French's is an American brand of prepared mustards, condiments, fried onions, and other food items, best known for their popular yellow mustard.
+Created by Robert Timothy French, French's "Cream Salad Brand" mustard debuted to the world at the 1904 St. Louis World's Fair.
 By 1921, French's Mustard had adopted its trademark pennant and begun advertising to the general public.
 French's is now owned by McCormick & Company.

 History

 Brothers Robert and George French bought a flour mill in 1883 in Fairport, New York.
-It burned down in 1884 and they relocated the flour mill to Rochester, New York.
-They named their mill the R.T.
+It burned down in 1884 and they relocated to Rochester, New York.
+They named their new mill the R.T.
 French Company.
-Robert French died in 1893 and brother George became company president.
+Robert French died in 1893 and George became company president.
 George (who developed the creamy yellow mustard) and another brother, Francis, introduced French's mustard in 1904.